thebigtank/tsolaye/readme.md

    - Activate the theme from the WordPress admin dashboard.
 2. Customize the Theme:
    - Use the WordPress Block Editor to create and customize your pages and posts with ease.

-## Support

-Reference the official WordPress theme handbook chapter [Build Process](https://developer.wordpress.org/themes/advanced-topics/build-process/) for more details on the build process.